topcoder-platform/topcoder-x-ui/src/assets/WorkingWithTickets.md

 # Payment amounts

-Each ticket in GitLab has a dollar value.
+Each ticket in Gitlab / Github has a dollar value.
 That is the amount you will be paid when the ticket is completed, merged, and verified by the copilot.
 Note that there is still a 30 day waiting period as the payment will be treated as a regular TopCoder challenge payment.

 # Important Rules: